Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/intro.rst

    information page, you can add or modify the expiration date of a user account.

-Once the date is reached, the account status becomes suspended.
+The day after the chosen date, the account status will be suspended.
 If you want to expand the account validity, you have to reactivate the account **and** change the expiration date.